jancassio/dispatcher/README.md

 ```

-Some situations require to handle many emitters with a single handlers, also
+Some situations require to handle many emitters in a single handler, also
-you need to flag _"who is emitting an event?"_, ok here is.
+you need to flag _"who is emitting an event?"_, ok here is a simple example.

 ```javascript
 import Dispatcher from '@jancassio/dispatcher';